-- Completed all portions of previous research study. - If diagnosed with DAT, the participant must bring a trusted family member or friend to the session. - If the participant has a designated LAR/DPOA for medical and/or research decisions, that individual will be considered the study partner and must be present at the session. - Participant or study partner demonstrates decision-making capacity to engage in PET, as determined in STIM+ Part I.
+- Completed all portions of previous study. - If diagnosed with DAT, the participant must bring a study partner (e.g., family member or trusted friend) to the disclosure session.

+- If the participant has a designated LAR/DPOA for medical and/or research decisions, that individual must serve as the study partner and be present at the disclosure session. - Participant or study partner demonstrates decision-making capacity to engage in PET disclosure, as determined in STIM+ Part I.